JOE POTTS MYSTERIES

 It has the small brake drums which are believed to be the original aluminium wheels used before the magnesium type became available, maybe as an optional extra, sometime in late 1948.
 The wire-spoked steering wheel is characteristic of the earlier cars too.
 On the other hand the twin filler cap header tank which normally accompanied the recirculating oil systems of the Vincent and JAP big twins tends to suggest, maybe, a later car.
 Of course the later, or a modified tank could simply have been fitted to an earlier car when it had a recirculating oil engine installed.
 Or maybe it was supplied as a 500 (which is what Potts used in 1949) with the equipment and dimensions to suit a big-twin?

 Note how low the two-exhaust pipe holes are.
-Being higher than the standard JAP and Vincent exhaust pipe holes, these can only be to accommodate a ‘low-slung’ Vincent with the semi-integral gearbox cut off so that the engine would sit lower without the Vincent clutch fouling the chassis rail.
+These can only be to accommodate a ‘low-slung’ Vincent with the semi-integral gearbox cut off so that the engine would sit lower without the Vincent clutch fouling the chassis rail.
 Usually an Albion gearbox was used and it is thought that is what Potts did.
 There is no record of him competing with the twin before this Silverstone photo, but it is probable that he had tried the engine in the car (wouldn’t you?); thus the twin exhaust holes that can be seen.
 Here is a Cooper Vincent with the engine in the normal ‘high’ position – it’s John Green with a new car at Goodwood on 27 May 1950.

 Potts’ next outing, and his first with a twin, was at the Manx Cup race at Douglas Isle of Man on Thursday 15 June when a host of Cooper twins competed and all broke down.
 Strangely Pott’s was entered with a JAP twin and there is no direct evidence what he ran but it would seem probable he would have used his Vincent twin.